Visiting the ancient Kerma and Tombos

 Tombos archaeological site

 Only 15 kilometres away from Kerma is Tombos, a small village close to the third cataract of the Nile.
 The site was an important granite quarry used by the Egyptians for the construction of statues and monuments.
 Here, at the edge of the small village, it is possible to see a granite statue of the Pharaoh Taharqa, abandoned here more than 2700 years ago.
 Not far from the statue, near the Nile river, there are large boulders where some rock carvings and a stele of Thutmose I, which defined the southern borders of his reign, are visible.

 Need to Know about Kerma

 Entrance fee: the entrance fee may vary, and we haggle with the ticket seller paying in the end 10 USD (Tombos is included in the ticket).
 The Museum is 10 SDG.
 Kerma is one of the three archaeological sites that have to be paid in US dollars ( with Meroe and Jebel Barkal).
 Click here for more information about Kerma archaeological sites.

-Where to sleep: the best option where to sleep is Dongola, only 60 km away from Kerma.
-We slept at Tarhaqa Tourist Resort (70 USD the double room ).
+Where to sleep: the best option to sleep is Dongola, only 60 km away from Kerma.
+We slept at Tarhaqa Tourist Resort (70 USD for the double room ).